Duel – The Haunted House Strikes Back!: History

 By 2002, much of the original Haunted House had been altered.
 The park decided to revamp the attraction as an interactive dark ride with the addition of laser guns.
 Each target hit by a rider would add to their individual score shown on a display in each car.
 Towards the end of the 2002 season, a poster was placed outside advertising the new name and opening date, announcing: "Whatever you do, don't miss!
 Duel - The Haunted House Strikes Back!".

 A new soundtrack produced by David Buckley played throughout the ride, replacing the original zoned tracks.
 Other changes to the ride included replacing many characters with zombies.
 To make room for the laser guns, one seat in the back row of each ride vehicle was removed, reducing the capacity of each vehicle to five.
-The revamped ride reopened in April 2003 and operated until September 2022.
+The revamped ride reopened in April 2003.

 For the 2008 and 2009 Halloween 'Scarefest' event, the ride opened as "Duel: Live!" featuring several live actors around the ride.
 In 2008, Duel ran as normal during the morning and afternoon before becoming to Duel Live after 3:00PM, but ran all day in 2009.
 In 2010, the overlay was renamed "Skelvin's Haunted Adventure", themed to the park's Halloween mascot 'Skelvin', and the ride soundtrack was replaced by the Beetlejuice title music.